AMReX-Astro/MAESTROeX/sphinx_docs/source/introduction.rst

    Flows,* A. Nonaka, A. S. Almgren, J. B. Bell, M. J. Lijewski, C. M. Malone, & M. Zingale 2010, ApJS, 188, 358 (henceforth “the multilevel paper”)

-We have several papers that describe applications of the method to Type Ia supernovae, X-ray bursts, and stellar evolution.
+We have many papers that describe applications of the method to Type Ia supernovae, X-ray bursts, and stellar evolution.
+These are listed on the main MAESTROeX website.
 Some of these papers have appendices that describe enhancements to the code—these are noted below.

 -  *Multidimensional Modeling of Type I X-ray Bursts,*
    C. M. Malone, A. Nonaka, A. S. Almgren, J. B. Bell, & M. Zingale 2011, ApJ, 728, 118 (henceforth “the XRB paper”)

    This introduces the thermal diffusion portion of the MAESTROeX algorithm.

--  *The Convective Phase Preceding Type Ia Supernovae,*
-   M. Zingale, A. S. Almgren, J. B. Bell, C. M. Malone, A. Nonaka, & S. E. Woosley 2011, ApJ, 740, 8 (henceforth paper V)

--  *High-Resolution Simulations of Convection Preceding Ignition in Type Ia Supernovae Using Adaptive Mesh Refinement,*
-   A. Nonaka, M. Zingale, A. J. Aspden, A. S. Almgren, J. B. Bell, & S. E. Woosley 2012, ApJ, 745, 73

--  *Low Mach Number Modeling of Convection in Helium Shells on Sub-Chandrasehkar White Dwarfs.
-I. Methodology,* M. Zingale,
-   A. Nonaka, A. S. Almgren, J. B. Bell, C. M. Malone, &
-   R. J. Orvedahl 2013, ApJ, 764, 97

--  *Low-Mach Number Modeling of Core Convection in Massive Stars,*
-   C. Gilet, A. S. Almgren, J. B. Bell, A. Nonaka, S. E. Woosley, & M. Zingale 2013, ApJ, 773, 137

--  *Multidimensional Modeling of Type I X-ray Bursts.
-II.
-Two-Dimensional Convection in a Mixed H/He Accretor,*
-   C. M. Malone, M. Zingale, A. Nonaka, A. S. Almgren, & J. B. Bell 2014, ApJ, 788, 115

 -  *Comparisons of Two- and Three-Dimensional Convection in Type I X-ray Bursts* M. Zingale, C. M. Malone, A. Nonaka,